 In addition, you should also put some thought into the shipping method of which you’d like to take advantage.
 Of course, you can opt for traditional container shipping, which offers unparalleled for your used U.S. vehicle being imported into Iceland.
 But, there is another option, one that you might find more convenient and that is most definitely cheaper.

-The only downside to RORO shipping is the lack of protection afforded by a container.
+The only downside is that RORO shipping lacks the protection afforded by a container.
 Because your vehicle will be out in the open, it could be damaged by the elements.
 Further, ship workers might have to move your vehicle while the vessel is in transit, opening the door to damage caused by human error.
 Of course, these risks are minimal, but they’re something you need to accept if you’re going to opt for this shipping method.

 For more information about these two major container ports, as well as information about the other smaller ports on Iceland’s coastline, you can consult the official website for Associated Icelandic Ports here.